Lochend House: History

 The original castle was built on lands originally belonging to the Lestalric family, but which had passed to the Logan family of Restalrig early in the 14th century.
 That family retained possession until forfeited for their part in the Gowrie conspiracy against King James VI.
 The castle was burned by William Gilmour of the Inch at that time.
 Sir Robert Logan was the last member of the family to own the property.

 Thereafter the property was in the hands of Arthur Elphinstone, 6th Lord Balmerino, from 1704.
 He was executed in London for his part in the Jacobite rising of 1745, having been captured after the battle of Culloden.

 The gable end of the tower is incorporated into the present house, which was built around 1820.
 The building was owned by the City of Edinburgh Council and it was used as a children's centre until 2016 when a fire burned out the roof.
-Following the rebuilding of the roof, the property was sold in 2018 and is now in private ownership.
+Following the rebuilding of the roof, the property was put on the market for sale by Edinburgh Council in 2017 listed as a "Residential development opportunity".
+It was sold in 2018 and is now in private ownership.